zcash/sapling-mpc/README.md

 # curl https://sh.rustup.rs -sSf | sh
 ```

-If you are running on windows, refer to [rust](https://www.rust-lang.org/learn/get-started) homepage for installation.
+&emsp;&emsp;If you are running on windows, refer to [rust](https://www.rust-lang.org/learn/get-started) homepage for installation.

 7. Get the source code of project sapling-mpc:
 ```
 # git clone https://github.com/tronprotocol/sapling-mpc
 ```
-if git has not been installed on your computer, please refer to [git](https://git-scm.com/downloads) first.
+&emsp;&emsp;if git has not been installed on your computer, please refer to [git](https://git-scm.com/downloads) first.

 8. Put `params` file in the sapling-mpc directory, then run:
 ```